Best plants for bees and butterflies

 It is worrying that insects are in decline, but unlike many other big global environmental issues about which we might feel helpless, we can get directly involved in helping them, and see the benefits.
 We can provide food and a home for innumerable insects in our gardens.

-How to select insect-friendly plants
+How to pick insect-friendly plants for your garden

 The first step in turning your garden into a haven for insects is to choose the right plants.
 Flowers evolved to attract insects some 300 million years ago, so you might think that all flowers would be good for insects, but sadly this is not so.